fusedio/fused-docs/docs/reference/fused/core/_download.md

 **Arguments**:

 - `file_path` - The file path to locate.
-- `mkdir` - If True, create the directory if it doesn&#x27;t already exist.
+- `mkdir` - If True, create the directory if it doesn't already exist.
 Defaults to True.

 **Returns**: